Fundamental Guide

 Compare Lenders

 Never accept the first offer.
-Examine various lenders' interest rates, processing fees, and other costs.
+Compare rate of interest charged by different lenders, application fees, and other expenses.

 3